Skip to content

 Report structure and assessment

-We now sum up a few points that we expect in the report for this practicum, while leaving room for your own interpretations:
+We will assess the report based on the general grading scheme for the RP practicum (Brightspace/RP practicum/Content).
+Here, we summarize what we expect in the report for this practicum, while leaving room for your own interpretations:

 Theory